jjackson/DashboardAnalysis/README.md

 - Focus on customizing the key functions in run_analysis.py
 - Keep solutions simple and self-contained
 - Generate clean, modern HTML

+## Utils
+- Utils folder is contains methods that may be common across dashboard use-cases